Updated: Jan 18

 Enforcement: It has a discrimination enforcement mechanism via the CFPB and the U.S. Department of Justice, Civil Rights Division.
 Other bank regulators, like the OCC, the Fed, and the FDIC have Fair Lending responsibility.

-Economic discrimination is often found in car sales. [ii] In the companion article, Cutting through complexity: A confidence-building car buying approach, we provide processes and tools enabling individual buyers and borrowers to reduce or eliminate economic discrimination.
+As mentioned in the last section: "Fair Lending accommodates economic discrimination potential existing in some market environments."
+Economic discrimination is often found in the car sales market environment. [xiii] In the companion article, Cutting through complexity: A confidence-building car buying approach, we provide processes and tools enabling individual buyers and borrowers to reduce or eliminate economic discrimination impact.
 As suggested earlier, economic discrimination may occur to anyone.
-Information is foundational to negotiation success.
+Information and a disciplined decision process are foundational to negotiation success.

-In 2022, the auto dealer portion of auto lending via indirect auto lending channels remains outside Fair Lending’s legal scope.
-(The indirect auto channel is where 1) a bank provides auto financing and 2) the auto dealer participates as a loan origination agent in the indirect transaction.)
+At the time this article was published, the auto dealer portion of auto lending via indirect auto lending channels remains outside Fair Lending’s legal scope.
+The indirect auto channel is where 1) a bank or other lender provides auto financing and 2) the auto dealer participates as a loan origination agent in the indirect transaction.
+Within the auto dealership, the group typically charged with helping the car-buying consumer arrange financing is called the "Finance and Insurance ("F&I") Department."
 As part of the indirect auto lending process, the auto dealer receives multiple borrower loan options from multiple banks.
-These loan options provide differing financial incentives to both:
+These loan options provide different financial incentives for both:

 The auto dealer is aware of the incentives' value to both itself and the borrower.
 HOWEVER, the auto dealer is not obligated to disclose the auto dealer’s incentives and there is no obligation for the dealer to share all loan options with the borrower.

 A lack of borrower transparency creates information asymmetry benefiting the auto dealer during sales negotiations.